Hhbecker/CoogleEngine/README.md

 The tf-idf ranking scores are printed to a file in the same directory as the program.
 The file is named `searchScores.txt` and it will contain the filename:score for your query on each document in descending order (delimited by new lines).

 ## Hashmap Implementation
 Hashmaps are an efficiently searchable organization of data.
-The hash map implemented here contains a linked list of words with a linked list of documents containing that word coming off of each word node.
+The hashmap implemented here contains a linked list of words with a linked list of documents containing that word coming off of each word node.
 The hashing function sums the ascii values of each character in a word and uses this value (mod num buckets) to place words in their respective buckets.

 <img src="images/hashmap.png">
-Figure 1. ...
+Figure 1.
+Diagram of hashmap containing linked lists of linked lists.

 ```
 // defines hashmap struct